Chris Westwood: Walsall

-He left Hartlepool at the end of the 2004–05 season after rejecting the offer of a new contract, instead opting to join Walsall on 1 July 2005.

-Westwood helped Walsall to promotion in the 2006–07 season, and was named in the PFA League Two Team of the Year.
+He rejected a new deal at Hartlepool at the end of the 2004–05 season due to family reasons; returning to the West Midlands with Walsall on 1 July 2005.
+Westwood helped Walsall to promotion in the 2006–07 season; winning the League Two title by one point ahead of former club Hartlepool.
+His performances earned him an inclusion in the PFA Team of the Year for a second time..